zzonyo/trust-docs-test/source/index.html.md

-address-tag         | string    | The user defined address tag fee                 | float   | Withdraw fee state               | string    | The state of this transfer (see below for details) created-at          | integer   | The timestamp in milliseconds for the transfer creation updated-at          | integer   | The timestamp in milliseconds for the transfer's latest update
+address-tag         | string    | The user defined address tag fee                 | float   | Withdraw fee state               | string    | The state of this transfer (see below for details) error-code               | string    | Error code for withdrawal failure, only returned when the type is "withdraw" and the state is "reject", "wallet-reject" and "failed". error-msg               | string    | Error description of withdrawal failure, only returned when the type is "withdraw" and the state is "reject", "wallet-reject" and "failed". created-at          | integer   | The timestamp in milliseconds for the transfer creation updated-at          | integer   | The timestamp in milliseconds for the transfer's latest update